ManApart/quest-command/readme.md

 ],
 ```

-Recipes generally yield a single result: `"results": ["Apple Pie"]`, but they can also yield multiple items, like in the case of Dough: `"results": ["Dough","Bucket of Water"]`.
+Recipes generally yield a single result: `"results": ["Apple Pie"]`, but they can also yield multiple items, like in the case of Dough: `"results": ["Dough","Bucket"]`.

 They can also add or remove tags to a passed in ingredient.
 In the case of baked fruit, the first passed in ingredient (referenced by `"id": 0`) is given the baked tag and loses the raw tag:
 ```